NordicESMhub/GEO4962/_episodes/03-simple_case.md

 <pre>ls *.xml
 </pre>

-If we do not want the first day in our experiment to be 0001-01-01 we need to change the starting data of our test simulation.
+If we do not want the dates to start from 0001-01-01 we need to specify the starting date of our test simulation.

 <font color="red">On Abel:</font>